pigram86/cookbook-xs-maintenance/README.md

 Recipes
 =======

-Each patch has its one recipe in the following format.
+Each patch has its own recipe in the following format.
 Using attributes for idempotence.

 * bash "install XS61E030" do
 *  user "root"